jolerasioo/llmops-promptflow-template/README.md

 - `It should be used for INNER-LOOP Experimentation and Evaluation.`
 - `It should be used for OUTER-LOOP Deployment and Inferencing.`

-`NOTE: A new FAQ section is added to help Engineers, Data Scientist and developers find answers to general questions on configuring and using this template.`
+`NOTE: A new FAQ section is added to help Engineers, Data Scientist and developers find answers to general questions on configuring and using this template..`

 [***FAQS HERE***](./docs/faqs.md)